That's An Irish Lullaby

 • You will notice that in the choruses, the timing is more stable, and the guitarist becomes a little more adventurous!

-• There are also 2 key changes; one going into the second verse and the other half-way through the second verse.
+• There are 2 key changes; one going into the second verse and the other half-way through the second verse.

 • Song Keys: C Major with the first key change to D♭ Major and the second key change to D Major.
 It is very unusual having 2 key changes in a song, but John handles it beautifully... a great singer and a great talent.

 • 2/4 time: 2 beats per bar with a quarter-note value for each beat.
-The count would be | 1 2 |, |1& 2&| or |♩ ♩| etc... played smoothly with expression.
+The count would be | 1 2 |, | 1& 2& | or | ♩ ♩ | etc.

-• I have tried to keep the song as simple as possible, however with 2 key changes, we get in some murky territory with the first key change to Db Major.
+• We have tried to keep the song as simple as possible, however with 2 key changes, we get in some murky territory with the first key change to Db Major.
 This is where barre chords come in very handy.
-The next key change gets you back to 'safer waters'!
+The next key change gets you back to 'safer waters'! 🥳💚

 • The diminished 7th chords are actually quite easy once you get used to the basic shape of the chord.
 In this song, we use F#dim7 (same notes as Cdim7), and G#dim7 (same notes as Ddim7).
 Please persevere... a great exercise in broadening your chord repertoire.

-• If you find the dim7 chords (1 - b3 - b5 - bb7) too hard to play, just continue on with the previous chord - F in the first chorus and G in the second chorus.
+• If you find the dim7 chords (1 - b3 - b5 - bb7) too hard to play, just continue on with the previous chord - F Major in the first chorus and G Major in the second chorus.

-• 7#5 is a seventh augmented fifth chord with a formula of 1 - 3 - #5 - b7.
+• 7#5 is a seventh augmented fifth chord with a formula: 1 - 3 - #5 - b7.
 It can also be referred to as a 7+5 or +7 chord.
 In this song we have a G7#5 and A7#5.
 They are both easy to play and sound great going into each respective chorus.

 Back to Irish Folk Songs Back To Top